wlojkowski/tar/labs/04-write_tests/README.md

-## Unit testing

-Testujemy gotowy kod.
+## Piszemy unit testy do istniejącego kodu

 1\.
 Napisać testy do metod `Enumerable#sort_by_freq`,
 `Enumerable#sort_distinct_by_freq`, `Enumerable#to_hist`.